DustinChaloupka/Golden-Sun-Utility/README.md

 ### Running

+Download the files either from the releases page or clone it.
 In your emulator, load the `main.lua` file.

 ### Game Support